 - End in acquiring a certificate

-In the end, I chose between two options: The University of Chicago Graham School or the University of California – San Diego Extension.
-I’ll break down each program before I get into my own decision and how I arrived there.
+In the end, there were two options: The University of Chicago Graham School or the University of California – San Diego Extension.
+I’ll break down each program before I get into which I chose to pursue and review further.

 The University of Chicago Graham School

-The biggest appeal of this school, for me, was the name.
+The biggest appeal of this school is the name.
 Who wouldn’t want to be certified by the University who wrote the quintessential style guide?
 They offer an Editing Certificate, achievable through five courses, possibly completed in a total of three quarters.
-But what are these courses, and just what would I be learning?

 Registration and Price